-YEAR 8 YEAR 8 Autumn Spring Summer UNIT OF WORK: Relationships UNIT OF WORK: Health and Wellbeing UNIT OF WORK: Living in the wider world KNOWLEDGE Students will analyse the nature of a healthy relationship and look at key aspects of unhealthy relationships.
+YEAR 8 Autumn Spring Summer UNIT OF WORK: Relationships UNIT OF WORK: Health and Wellbeing UNIT OF WORK: Living in the wider world KNOWLEDGE Students will analyse the nature of a healthy relationship and look at key aspects of unhealthy relationships.
 Students will learn to manage growth and change as normal parts of growing up.
 Topics include: Self-esteem Love and sexual relationships Contraception and unprotected sex Young parenthood and teenage pregnancy Cyber-bullying Body image and the media Students will learn how to make healthy choices regarding their health.
 This will include; getting help from the NHS and why vaccines are important.
 Prompting a healthy body image, healthy eating.
 Eating disorders/healthy living lessons.
 Being safe included.
 Not taking risks.
 The students will learn the basics of first aid.
-Topics include: Smoking Vaccines Eating disorders Personal Hygiene Mindfulness First Aid Online Safety Students will acquire a sound knowledge and understanding of how the UK is governed, its political system and how citizens actively participate.
-To know what a stereotype is and to investigate how we make judgements about others.
+Topics include: Smoking Vaccines Eating disorders Personal Hygiene Mindfulness First Aid Online Safety investigate how we make judgements about others.
 Students will learn about the significance of developing work placed skills and qualities for the future.
 Students will learn the importance of good money management.
 Topics include: Rights and responsibilities Careers and aspirations Stereotyping Democracy and elections Money Management KEY SKILLS Self-reflection Resilience Acceptance and tolerance Critical thinking Negotiation and compromise Debate skills Coping strategies Communication Accessing support Risk management First Aid Critical Thinking Communication Evaluation Debate skills Research Critical thinking Independent thinking Numeracy Political literacy Evaluation Budgeting Economic literacy HOW DO WE BUILD ON SKILLS AND KNOWLEDGE?
-Similar skills are used throughout all three units taught in Y8 and build on the skills developed in Y7.
-This curriculum provision is mapped to the PSHE Association LINKS TO THE WORLD i.e. links to careers; equality: gender, class, ethnicity, etc.; different subjects Relationships education is inclusive of all orientations and genders - students are explicitly taught about the nature of relationships and the basic principles of healthy relationships which are universal and supersede heteronormative cultures.
-Lessons on sexual relationships including contraception challenge stereotypical views around responsibility for sexual health and Basic first aid skills taught including recovery position, CPR and calling 999 Lessons on vaccinations include current COVID vaccination programme and will support students in making informed decisions about their health Health lessons on smoking and eating disorders signpost students to the wider support in the local area that is available to young people.
+Similar skills are used throughout all three units taught in Y8 an scaffolds learning at KS3 from prior knowledge acquired at KS2 d build on the skills developed in Y7.
+This curriculum provision is m apped to the PSHE Association Programme of Study which LINKS TO THE WORLD i.e. links to careers; equality; gender, class, ethnicity, etc.; different subjects Relationships education is inclusive of all orientations and genders - students are explicitly taught about the nature of relationships and the basic principles of healthy relationships which are universal and supersede heteronormative cultures.
+Lessons on sexual relationships including contraception challenge stereotypical views around responsibility for sexual health and require students to consider the consequences for all people Basic first aid skills taught including recovery position, CPR and calling 999 Lessons on vaccinations include current COVID vaccination programme and will support students in making informed decisions about their health Health lessons on smoking and eating disorders signpost students to the wider support in the local area that is available to young people.
 Human Rights Declaration is examined closely and compared with American constitution, British Values and the impact of living in societies with these basic rules.
-Students study local members of parliament and their policies/priorities whilst examining the impact of these on our local area (Merton/Wimbledon/Mitcham and Morden)
+Students study local members of parliament and their policies/priorities whilst examining the impact of these on our local area (Merton/Wimbledon/Mitcham and Morden) Careers lesson focuses on the strengths of the students and how this can inform future careers interests and aspirations.